bigabdoul/BlazorFormManager/WALK-THROUGH.md

 - How to create modular, reusable Razor Components
 - How to create a database with EntityFramework Core migrations
 - How to customize the `ApplicationUser class` with personal information
-- How to update the database's structure with the customization.
+- How to update the database's structure with the customization
-- How to create an ASP.NET Core Web API endpoint for user management
+- How to create ASP.NET Core Web API endpoints for user management
-- How to configure services required to run the server.
+- How to customize application settings when configuring services

 ## Step 1: Creating a new Solution